alexandros301/modular_synthesizer/README.md

 modular_synthesizer
 ===================

 This project is now deprecated.
 Quite a few things have changed and I've changed the repository of the project and added a GPL v3 licence.
-To follow up check the new repository.
+To follow up check the new repository https://github.com/alexdrymonitis/modular_synthesizer

 This is a work in progress.
 A modular synthesizer based on Pure Data, Teensy (programmed in the Arduino language) and Odroid.